 To do this, all resource consumption in the company must first be recorded.
-When it comes to environmental management, the saying goes, "Measure it or forget it."
+When it comes to environmental management, the saying goes, out of sight, out of mind.
 If you don't know your consumption, you won't know what your big polluters are and you won't be able to take specific measures to reduce it, let alone make success measurable.

 VAUDE representation, Source: From emissions report on climate strategy, www.klimareporting.de

-The calculation of our carbon footprint not only includes all upstream and downstream processes in the value chain in relation to the company headquarters in Tettnang, but also converts other climate-damaging gases such as methane into carbon dioxide equivalents.
-The unit of measurement in which emissions are measured is called CO2e: carbon dioxide equivalents.
+In the calculation of the carbon footprint, not only all upstream and downstream processes in the value chain, but also other greenhouse gases such as methane are converted into carbon dioxide equivalents.
+The unit of measurement in which emissions are measured is called CO2e or carbon dioxide equivalents.